rohan-paul/Awesome-JavaScript-Interviews/CSS/Chain-Selector/ampersand-basics-1.md

 You can nest as deep as you’d like, but it’s a good practice to keep it only a level or two to prevent overly specific selectors (which are less useful and harder to override).

-## So the scss ampersand "&" symbol implements Chain Selector but it adds more benefits beyond it

-The & comes in handy when you’re nesting and you want to create a more specific selector, like an element that has **both** of two classes, like this:
+### The & comes in handy when you’re nesting and you want to create a more specific selector, like an element that has **both** of two classes, like this:

 `.some-class.another-class { }`